Learning and Selfconfirming Equilibria in Network Games: Introduction

-Section \ref{sec:model} presents our baseline model.
-For this setting, we characterize the set of selfconfirming equilibria in Section \ref{sec:SCE}, and we study the learning process in Section \ref{sec:learning}.
-In Section \ref{sec:local_global} we analyze a more general model that accounts for global externalities.
+The paper is structured as follows.
+In Section \ref{sec:literature} we discuss the related literature.
+Section \ref{sec:basic} presents the basic framework and equilibrium concept.
+In Section \ref{sec:local} we analyze network games with only local externalities, whereas in Section \ref{sec:local_global} we analyze a more general model that accounts for global externalities.
 Section \ref{sec:conclusion} concludes.

-We devote appendices to proofs and technical results. \ref{app:SCE} analyzes properties of feedback and selfconfirming equilibria in a class of games including as special cases the network games that we consider. \ref{app:interior} reports existing results in linear algebra, that we use to find sufficient conditions for reaching interior Nash equilibria in network games. \ref{app:proofs} contains the proofs of our propositions.
+We devote appendices to proofs and technical results.
+Appendix \ref{app:SCE} analyzes properties of feedback and selfconfirming equilibria in a class of games including as a special case the linear--quadratic network games that we consider in the main text. {In Appendix \ref{ration} we study how equilibria are affected when when the network (or some aspects of it) is commonly known and players are strategically sophisticated.} Appendix \ref {app:interior} reports existing and novel results in linear algebra, that we use to find sufficient conditions for unique and interior Nash equilibria in network games.
+Appendix \ref{app:proofs} contains the proofs of the results presented in the main text.